Canserbero: First years

-At the age of eleven, Tirone began performing rap performances under the stage name of Canserbero a jargon of Latinism cerbero dog (in Latin, canis cerberus) meaning "guardian", an allusion to Cerberus of Greek mythology.
+At the age of eleven, Tirone began performing rap performances under the stage name of Canserbero a portmanteau of the jargonistic Latinism "canis cerberus" (literally, Cerberus dog) meaning "guardian", an allusion to Cerberus of Greek mythology.

 Early in his life, Tirone was mainly influenced by the dominant reggaeton genre in Latin America, but following the murder of his older half-brother, he would lean towards darker music genres such as 90's hip hop and Hard Rock.
 Such genres would influence the sound of his music, as heard in songs like "Es épico" and "En el Valle de las Sombras".

 In 1999, he met Manuel Galvis, also known as Blackamikase, and the producer Afromak, pseudonym of Leonardo Díaz; they formed a band called Códigos de Barrio, influenced by Comando 57 and Supremacy Hip Hop Clan.
 Together, they composed several musical pieces, but due to their limited financial resources, they only recorded three songs.
-In the year 2000, when he was twelve years old, his older half-brother was murdered from then on, he began to draw inspiration from critical musical genres such as hard rock and late 90s hip hop.

 In 2003, he studied Computer Science and in class, he met Lil Supa, a member of Supremacy Hip Hop Clan, who invited him to record with Luis Muños; the artist joined a group under the pseudonym Basyco, an abbreviation of the terms "base and content".
 With the band, he performed songs of the conscious rap genre.
-Canserbero and Lil Supa released an album titled "Can+Zoo Índigos" on the internet.
+Canserbero and Lil Supa released an album titled "Can + Zoo: Índigos" on the internet.
 According to the media, the album "made a significant impact on the national and Latin American non-commercial rap scene".
-In 2008, the artist uploaded a mixtape called "Nuestra doctrina no es un dogma, es una guía para la acción" (Our doctrine is not a dogma, it is a guide for action) to the internet, compiling several of his previously recorded songs.
+In 2008, the artist uploaded a mixtape called "Guía Para La Acción" (Our doctrine is not a dogma, it is a guide for action) to the internet, compiling several of his previously recorded songs.

 He worked as a claims analyst in a company in Maracay and also at the Experimental University Institute of Technology in La Victoria.
 He studied Law and Political Science at the Bicentenaria University of Aragua but decided to leave the program to focus on music.

-Album Vida
+Vida

 In 2010, he released his debut solo studio album, "Vida" recorded and edited in Caracas, with his producer Kpú.
-This album, like the others, was recorded in a recording studio known as "El Techo" (The Roof).
+This album, like his others, was recorded in a recording studio known as "El Techo" (The Roof).
 Due to its great reception by the public, he received the award for Best Hip Hop Artist at the Dixtorxión Awards in 2011, gaining recognition in other Spanish-speaking countries.